gilch/hissp/docs/macro_tutorial.rst

    #> hissp..subrepl#_

-The :term:`fully-qualified tag` will work anywhere, but the alias only works in modules that have it in their ``_macro_`` namespace.
+The :term:`fully qualified tag` will work anywhere, but the alias only works in modules that have it in their ``_macro_`` namespace.
-That's why the prelude had to use the fully-qualified version.
+That's why the prelude had to use the fully qualified version.

 Confirm that `__name__` resolves to your foo
 (think of it like a ``pwd`` in Bash).